YongenChen/GameGeekt/README.md

     http://localhost:3000 to view the frontend.

     Alternatively, you could use the scripts after running "npm i" on the frontend and backend.
+    If you are running WSL, then line endings might be changed from LF to CRLF.

 -Project Diagrams:
     Sequence Diagram